ShootingKing-AM/Obsidian_to_Anki_wiki/Inline notes.md

-*v1.2 feature*
-v1.2 of the script introduces **inline notes** - notes which are entirely on a single line.
-They are formatted as such:
+These are formatted as such:
 <pre>
 STARTI [{Note Type}] {Note Data} ENDI
 </pre>